Nonprofit News

 4. Create a Pathway for Donor Upgrades

 Your donors need a clear path to move from mid-level to major donor status.
+The best nonprofit mid level giving programs have this.
 This could involve offering them unique engagement opportunities or showing them how a larger gift can make an even bigger impact.

 Provide personalized stewardship, and connect them with senior leaders who can share how their increased support will drive your mission forward.
 Customized asks can also be helpful—rather than sending generic appeals, present specific projects or initiatives that align with their passions.